AYUSH1382/shopeazy/readme.md

 The admin’s side - An alert of a new order is displayed once the booking is done, and all its details will be generated.
 This order can be kept track of and updated according to the discretion of the shopkeeper

+## Deployed Link

+Visit the delpoyed site on Heroku to checkout its functionality: [ShopEazy](https://shopezy.herokuapp.com/)